mcrowson/multiplicative_persistance/README.md

 a number with more than 11 steps.
 I don't think one exists.
 As digit lengths get larger and larger the probability of finding each step excluding a 0 drops.

+Ran this up to 410 digit lenghts without finding more than 11 steps.

 ![](frequencies.png)